Eugene Levy and Catherine O'Hara win Emmys together—first in 1982, now in 2020 for Schitt's Creek

 Eugene Levy and Catherine O'Hara are a comedy match made in heaven, so it only makes sense that they win Emmys together too.
-On Sunday, they both won their first acting Emmys for Schitt's Creek, 38 years after they won as writers for Second City Television.
+They both won their first acting Emmys for Schitt's Creek, 38 years after they won as writers for Second City Television.

 The two actors go way back, having met in the '70s as castmates at Toronto's branch of the Second City improv theater.
 In 1982, their work on the sketch comedy series SCTV nabbed them their first Emmy, with an Outstanding Writing in a Variety or Music Program win.
 Levy earned another writing Emmy for SCTV a year later, but his performance in the beloved cult comedy Schitt's Creek, which he co-created with son Dan Levy, nabbed him his first acting Emmy.